securitybunker/databunker.org/content/use-case/data-minimization/index.md

 #   Otherwise, set `projects = []`.
 projects:
 # - internal-project

-# Enable math on this page?
-math: true
 ---

 In cybersecurity, we have the principle of **least privilege**.
 It means your user or application process must have minimal privileges to do its job.